You are here: Urology Textbook > Kidneys > Renal trauma

 Urography (IVP):

-The investigation is largely replaced by computed tomography.
-IVP may be indicated (as an alternative to CT) to exclude renal injury, e.g. with hematuria and normal ultrasound imaging, and if CT is not available.
-Urography has also a limited role in intraoperative imaging after emergency laparotomy (single shot IVP).
+Intravenous urography is outdated and has been replaced by computed tomography.
+IVP may be helpful (as an alternative to CT) to exclude renal injury, e.g., patients with hematuria and normal ultrasound imaging, and if CT is not available.
+Urography also has a limited role in intraoperative imaging after emergency laparotomy (single shot IVP).

 Classification (Severity) Of Renal Trauma